The Thomas Tredway Library serves Augustana College by making learning the touchstone of all library activities and decisions.

 Maintain the high esprit de corps, morale, and health of the library team; set limits and priorities that ensure a manageable workload.

-Utilize our library space in the Center for Student Learning to be beautiful, functional, and flexible for a 21st century college community.
+Utilize our library space in The Gerber Center for Student Life to be beautiful, functional, and flexible for a 21st century college community.